ntut-xuan/FastShop/README.md

 You can use the following command to force-rebuild the environment if any changes on Dockerfile are made.

-But it will setup more slowly.
+But it will be set up more slowly.

 ```bash
 docker compose up --build --force-recreate --no-deps
 ```

-You can use VSCode-remote-plugin to connect docker-container to develope project.
+You can use VSCode-remote-plugin to connect the docker-container to the develop project.

 ## Contribution